SomeB1oody/Bar_Encoder_n_Scanner/README.md

 Each program comes with both a non-GUI and a GUI version.
 The non-GUI version offers the simplest operations and code, making it easier to understand.
 The GUI version supports more complex operations, providing a more advanced and user-friendly experience.

 Due to my limited capabilities, the code may have some imperfections.
 I warmly welcome everyone to share their suggestions and contribute to the project.
-For more details, please see the [[README#4.
-Contribution]].
+For more details, please see the  Contribution.
 Thank you for your understanding!

 ---
 ### 2. Functions